SevenworksGD/beemovie-spwn/README.md

-# beemovie-spwn
+# Bee Movie in SPWN
 Prints the whole Bee Movie script into your terminal.

+# How to run?
+Type "spwn build main.spwn" and press Enter.